Head of Department

 Dr. Vet.
 Oliver Radanović, vet spec.

-Slavica Savić, technical associate
+Slavica Savić, laboratory technician

-Slađana Šaša, technical associate
+Slađana Šaša, laboratory technician

 Description of basic activities in the department

-• Isolation and identification of microorganisms.
+• Isolation and identification of microorganisms

-• Assessment of antimicrobial sensitivity of microorganisms.
+• Examination of the antimicrobial sensitivity of microorganisms

-• Molecular diagnosis of bacterial, fungal, and parasitic diseases.
+• Molecular diagnosis of bacterial, fungal and parasitic diseases

-• Typing of microorganisms.
+• Typing of microorganisms

-• Production of inactivated biological preparations.
+• Preparation of inactivated biological preparations

-• Diagnosis of bee diseases.
+• Diagnosis of bee diseases

-• Identification of species of arthropod vectors.
+• Determination of species of arthropod vectors

 1. List of methods: